Skip to main content

 • After you have registered, any electronic prescription that you receive will be automatically added to your Active Script List.
 You can choose for some medicines not to be added by speaking with your doctor.

-• You may also receive a SMS or email with a link to a token if you choose.
+• You may also receive an SMS or email with a link to a token if you choose.

-• When you visit your pharmacy, ask them to access your Active Script List and dispense your medicine.
+• When you visit your pharmacy, ask staff to access your Active Script List and dispense your medicine.

 What are the benefits?